Our team

 (she/her)

-With more than ten years’ experience in the non-profit sector, including several leadership roles, Vanessa spares no effort to advance equity and social justice.
+With more than fifteen years’ experience in the non-profit sector, including several leadership roles, Vanessa spares no effort to advance equity and social justice.
 Grounded in human relationships, a strong sense of place, and attentive listening to collective needs, her approach helps bring about tangible, lasting change.

-• Most recently, Vanessa served as co-executive director at Carrefour solidaire, where she led coordination of the Marché solidaire Frontenac, oversaw the acquisition and renovation of the community food centre, and helped design the 3 Paniers solidarity grocery store – from initial concept to opening.
+Most recently, Vanessa served as co-executive director at Carrefour solidaire, where she led coordination of the Marché solidaire Frontenac, oversaw the acquisition and renovation of the community food centre, and helped design the 3 Paniers solidarity grocery store – from initial concept to opening.

 Over the past year, she has collaborated with a range of organizations (Food Secure Canada, Right to Food, CDC de la Pointe, and many others) to support their efforts in food security, rights advocacy, and local development.